iprasetyaa/iprasetyaa/README.md

 - 👋 Hi, I’m @iprasetyaa
 - 👀 I’m interested in backend engineer
-- 🌱 I’m currently learning laraevl, docker & clean code
+- 🌱 I’m currently learning laravel, docker & clean code
-- 💞️ I’m looking to collaborate with other people who have a spirit learnning
+- 💞️ I’m looking to collaborate with peoples with spirit learning
 - 📫 You can send a message to indraprasetya154@gmail.com

 <!---